Hagtronics/statistics-scripts/general-statistics-python/readme.md

 # Full Classical Statistics Analysis Python 3.9 program with an interactive GUI
 GUI implementd with:   PySimpleGUI    https://github.com/PySimpleGUI

-When run the program opens a simple to use interactive GUI.
+When run, the program opens a simple to use interactive GUI.

 **NOTE: This application requires a minimum of 1920x1080 (FHD) Screen Resolution.**